AffeJonsson/UnityLocker/README.md

 1. Download the sample server and run Starter.bat.
 This will start a flask app on your device that listenes to port 5000.
 2. Add the needed files to your Unity project, then open the settings file (Tools/Open Locker Settings File).
 3. Fill in the missing information:

-3.1 _Base URL:_ The url to where your server is running.
+`Base URL`: The url to where your server is running.
 Port must be included.
-E.g. `localhost:5000`

-3.2 _Parent Folder Count:_ How deep down inside the git folder your Unity project is.
+E.g. `localhost:5000` `Parent Folder Count`: How deep down inside the git folder your Unity project is.
 Below this field, you can see the current path.
 Change the number until this is correct.

-3.3 _Version Control:_ Change this to the version control software you're using.
+`Version Control`: Change this to the version control software you're using.

-3.4 _Valid Asset Types:_ Change this to determine what types of assets are valid.
+`Valid Asset Types`: Change this to determine what types of assets are valid.
 4. Push all assets and make sure your team gets them as well.
 5. Start locking files!